lbwa/promise-then/README.md

   </a>
 </p>

-[Promises/A+][spec-promise] implementation based on observer pattern. `Promises/A+ speciation` is a kind of typical solution for asynchronous flow control.
+[Promises/A+ specification][spec-promise] is a kind of typical solution for asynchronous flow control.

+This library is a kind of `Promises/A+` implementation based on observer pattern.
 All promise instance is a kind of [observer's subject](https://en.wikipedia.org/wiki/Observer_pattern) and all callback functions are observers of the above subject.

 [spec-promise]: https://promisesaplus.com